Beneficial Ownership & the Corporate Transparency Act

 The Corporate Transparency Act (CTA) requires certain companies to disclose information about their beneficial owners to the Treasury Department’s Financial Crimes Enforcement Network (FinCEN).
 The goal was to create a national directory of beneficial owners to curb illicit finance, drug cartels, terrorist groups, and other harmful activities.

-FinCEN intends to issue new rules to narrow the scope of the CTA’s reporting requirements to only apply to foreign-formed companies that have registered to do business in the U.S.
+FinCEN intends to issue new rules to narrow the scope of the CTA’s reporting requirements to only apply to foreignformed companies that have registered to do business in the U.S.

-The Real Estate Roundtable continues to work with policymakers in support of a balanced approach that would inhibit illicit money laundering activity without the imposition of costly reporting requirements for real estate investors.
+The Real Estate Roundtable (RER) continues to work with policymakers in support of a balanced approach that would inhibit illicit money laundering activity without the imposition of costly reporting requirements for real estate investors.

 Key Takeaways